Woodford Bridge Country Club by Diamond Resorts

 Excellent base for visiting North Devon

 "We have just spent a week at the Woodford Bridge Country Club.
 On arrival, we were told that there had been a maintenance issue in the unit we had expected and so they had upgraded us, at no extra cost.
 Consequently, we ended up in a two-bedroom house (effectively) which was easily enough space for the two of us.
 There were two TVs, both with Freeview channels and DVD players, a well-equipped kitchen (complete with microwave and dishwasher) and a spacious bathroom.
 The site also has a gym/swimming pool, bar, children's play-area and restaurant but we didn't make much use of these as we were out most of the time.
 Although the staff told us they were 75% full, we didn't see many other people around and there was little noise, despite having a path outside our bedroom, although in the peak of summer when there are children there, this might be different.
 Main gripes: not enough power points for re-charging all our various gadgets; the parking space allocated to each of the units along our 'road' was tiny and there was no easy place to turn round - most days we reversed along the length of it, bends and all, until we reached the junction; and being a little isolated meant it was always a drive for an evening meal with one of us forgoing alcohol (though obviously we knew this when we booked).
 The restaurant on the site was ok, with particularly good fish on 'Fish and Game Night' (Tuesday) - but you must book in plenty of time.
 We also discovered a very good fish and chip shop in Holsworthy and went twice to The Green Dragon in Langtree, where they do a fabulous Luxury Fish Pie.
 Finally - watch out for the peacocks.
 There was one regularly grooming itself right outside the kitchen window.
 Great entertainment!"

 - Travel date: 21st September 2009

 "I stayed at Woodford Bridge a few years ago and booked again as I was travelling alone and wanted the freedom of self-catering with the facilities of a hotel if I wanted them.
 This time I booked a 1 bedroom appartment but was actually given T11 which is a bungalow with one bedroom.
 It was incredibly spacious and well-equipped.
 I could have moved in there and then!
 Everything was very comfortable and the staff were helpful and friendly.
 There is a shop on site as well as the leisure centre which has a beauty salon.
 You can rent DVDs from reception but as there is Freeview you can usually fine something to watch if you want a night in with the TV!
 Holsworthy is about 20 mins in one direction - has a Waitrose and various take-aways.
 Bideford is about 20 mins in the opposite direction.
 This place is great value and would be good summer or winter.
 I'll definitely go back!"

-- Travel date: Tue 1st of September 2009
+- Travel date: 1st September 2009

 A quality countryside resort

 - Travel date: 21st August 2009

 excellent accomodation in quiet but central location